mozilla/django-product-details/README.rst

 Why?
 ----

-The data provides by this API is meant to be the source of truth for all tools needing to know specific information about a Firefox release or channel.
+The data provided by this API is meant to be the source of truth for all tools needing to know specific information about a Firefox release or channel.